What is plantar fasciitis?

 What if I do not want surgery?
 What if I did not improve after surgery?

-Platelet rich plasma, or PRP, and ultrasonic fasciopathy with Tenex are both minimally invasive treatment options for chronic plantar fasciitis.
-Tenex has been shown to be helpful in cases of plantar fasciitis that have not previously responded to surgery (Pourcho et al, 2015).
+Platelet rich plasma (PRP) and ultrasonic fasciopathy with Tenex are both minimally invasive treatment options for chronic plantar fasciitis.
+Tenex has been shown to be helpful in cases of plantar fasciitis that have not previously responded to surgery (Razdan et al, 2015).

 How does plantar rich plasma (PRP) work for plantar fasciitis?